andersao/l5-repository/README.md

 php artisan make:transformer Post
 ```

-This wil generate the class beneath.
+This will generate the class beneath.

 ###### Create a Transformer Class